Beamanator/That-GForm-Validator-CExt/README.md

 ﻿# That-GForm-Validator_CExt

 Some important notes about this extension:
-- If validation is set up on a field and the field name is changed, you MUST tell the developer to change the settings in Firebase
+- If validation is set up on a field and the field name is changed, you MUST tell the developer to change the settings so that that field will still have validation work!
+[This change is made in Firebase]

 Current working / live Validation schemes: